saltedcoffii/libreoffice-style-open2013/README.md

 This is a libreoffice style designed to make the icons look like Microsoft Office 2013.

 ### Installation
-Download the zip file from the [releases](https://github.com/saltedcoffii/libreoffice-style-open2013/releases) page and zip the repository into a file called
+Download the zip file from the [releases](https://github.com/saltedcoffii/libreoffice-style-open2013/releases) page.
 ##### Windows
 Move the zip file to `C:\Program Files (x86)\Libreoffice <version number>\share\config